cutlasses/TeensyJuce/README.md

 #define TARGET_JUCE
 ```

 I've ported my Glitch Delay Effect to this system, so have a look at the source code for an example of how to use it.
+I use ProJucer to create a project file for my compiler/IDE (xcode in my case).